SabiMantock/bookstore/README.md

 ### Key Features <a name="key-features"></a>

-- Routing between pages on the Client Side.
+- build all book components

 <p align="right">(<a href="#readme-top">back to top</a>)</p>